GeoRamirez/Karabiner/README.md

 # Karabiner
 Shortcut keys for faster navigation.
 Capslock is a throwaway key and very rarely needs to be used.
-After editing system prefences and changing Capslock to Control the follwing script will change how Capslock behaves with other keypresses.
+After editing system preferences and changing Capslock to Control the follwing script will change how Capslock behaves with other keypresses.
 For example, Capslock + J moves one word back, Capslock + U moves the cursor to the front of the line, Capslock + , loads the previous web page.